JUMEX365/Data-Analysis-Portfolio/README.md

 # Data-Analysis-Portfolio
-**Here are my selected works on data analysis done both for scientific purposes and for fun**
+**Here are my selected works on data analysis done for applied or scientific purposes**

 **To view the project - just follow the link**

 1) SOLUTION of test task from lead product analyst on VK-advertisement⠀-⠀[(SQL Clickhouse)](